-Dividends paid by a TMK are aggregated with other sources of income and are subject to comprehensive taxation at ordinary corporate income tax rates.
-Any withholding tax of the dividend should be creditable against the shareholders' corporate tax liabilities.
+Dividends paid by a TMK are aggregated with other sources of income and are subject to full taxation at normal corporate income tax rates.
+Any withholding tax of the dividend corresponding to the holding period of the shares should be creditable against the shareholders' corporate tax liabilities through filing the Japanese corporate tax return.
 Dividend received deduction is not available for dividends paid by a TMK.

-Capital gains incurred on the disposal of shares of a TMK are aggregated with other sources of income and are subject to comprehensive taxation at the ordinary corporate income tax rate.
+Capital gains incurred on the disposal of shares of a TMK are aggregated with other sources of income and are subject to full taxation at the normal corporate income tax rate.